Lynford Sackey

-Lynford Sackey (born 18 February 2003) is an English professional footballer who plays as a right winger or right back for club Knaphill.
+Lynford Sackey (born 18 February 2003) is an English professional footballer who plays as a right winger or right back for club Bracknell Town.
+He is also dual-registered with Knaphill.

 Club career

 He made his debut for Reading on 15 September 2020 in a 1–0 EFL Cup defeat at home to Luton Town.
 In summer 2021, Sackey agreed his first professional contract with the club.
 On 20 May 2022, Reading confirmed that Sackey would leave the club upon the expiration of his contract.
-On 17 June 2022, it was announced Sackey would join Bolton Wanderers once his Reading contract expired and would join Bolton's B team.
-On 25 May 2023, he was announced as one of five B Team releases.
+On 17 June 2022, it was announced Sackey would join Bolton Wanderers upon the expiry of his Reading contract and link up with Bolton's B team.
+He was released at the end of the 2022–23 season.

-On 18 November 2023, Southern League Premier Division South club Sholing announced the signing of Sackey.

-On 5 January 2024, Southern League Division One Central club Berkhamsted announced the signing of Sackey.

-In July 2025, Sackey joined Combined Counties Premier Division South side Knaphill.
+Following a spell with Risborough Rangers, Sackey joined Southern League Premier Division South club Sholing on 18 November 2023.
+He signed for Southern League Division One Central side Berkhamsted on 5 January 2024, before later featuring for Holyport and Binfield.
+In July 2025, he joined Combined Counties Premier Division South side Knaphill.

+On 24 July 2026, after a spell with Wessex League side Yateley United, Sackey joined Bracknell Town, reuniting with manager Adam Hopkins, who had also made the move from Yateley United to Bracknell Town.
+In September 2026, Sackey dual-registered with his former club Knaphill, featuring in their 1–0 home victory over Abbey Rangers.